clnmcgrw/cm-nuxt-starter/readme.md

 # Colin's Nuxt Starter Template

+---

-This is meant to kick-start marketing/brochure site development with Nuxt, it comes with more boilerplate like:
+This is meant to kick-start interactive marketing site development with Nuxt, it comes with more opinionated boilerplate:

+* vuex store enabled with a base state containing things like screen size, mouse position, scroll position, etc.
+* config'd to [import sass partials across components](https://github.com/nuxt/nuxt.js/issues/1092) with sass-resources-loader
 * example of vue-meta usage with page components
-* config'd to [import sass variables across components](https://github.com/nuxt/nuxt.js/issues/1092) (no import'ing to each component!)
 * example page transitions with anime.js
-* vuex store enabled with a base state containing things like screen size, scroll position, etc
-* a ton of useful components